Khaos/DD2017/Code/KittiBox/README.md

 I wrote this to leave a note for myself, as it WORKED.
 And with the hope of getting hints for others, just like many open sources helped me.

-## install nividia
+##  nividia driver
 cuda toolkit v8.0

-## downlaod cuDNN v5.1
+## cuDNN v5.1
 for cuda8.0 and windows10
 unzip cuDNN and put the 3 files into corresponding folders in path for cudatoolkit, such as C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0

-## install MCVS
+## Microsof visual studio cpp
 visual studio 2015 community,  Microsoft Visual C++ and its sdk etc test your installation via opening project

-## install python3.5
+## python3.5
-then install the following packages by downloading .whl from http://www.lfd.uci.edu/~gohlke/pythonlibs/ and cmd;pip install xxx.whl
+install python3.5, then install the following packages by downloading .whl from http://www.lfd.uci.edu/~gohlke/pythonlibs/ and cmd;pip install xxx.whl
 * matplotlib
 * numpy
 * Pillow